Headwear, Care of

-If you are at risk for head injury at your workplace, you should wear the appropriate head protection.
+If you are at risk for head injury at your workplace, you should wear the appropriate head protection against impact and small flying or falling objects.

 - If head protection is required, establish a complete safety protection program including selection, fit testing, training, maintenance and inspection.

 - Choose the correct headwear for the job.
-Refer to CSA Standard Z94.1-05 "Industrial Protective Headwear - Performance, Selection, Care, and Use" or the legislation that applies in your jurisdiction.
+Refer to CSA Standard Z94.1-15 "Industrial protective headwear - Performance, selection, care, and use" or the legislation that applies in your jurisdiction.

 - Classes of headwear can include:

-- Type 1 - protection from impact and penetration at the crown (top) and
+- Type 1 - protection from impact and penetration at the crown (top) only

 - Each type is also available in the following classes:

-- Class E (20 000 V electrical rating) - non-conducting material (electrical trades)
+- Class E (20 000 V electrical rating) - provides head protection against high voltage conductors

-- Class G (2200 V electrical rating) - non-conducting material (general trades)
+- Class G (2200 V electrical rating) - provides head protection against low voltage conductors (general trades)

 - Class C (no electrical rating)

 - Do not transport headwear in rear windows of vehicles.
-Heat and UV light can damage the material, making it brittle and less protective.
+Heat and UV light (including sunlight) can damage the material, making it brittle and less protective.

 - Inspect headwear before each use.

-- Always check with the manufacturer when adding or using accessories (non-metallic stickers, tape, bandanas, hankerchiefs, etc.).
+- Always check with the manufacturer when adding or using accessories (non-metallic stickers, tape, bandanas, handkerchiefs, welder's cap, etc.).

-- Winter liners should be inspected to ensure they do not interfere with fit of headwear.
+- Inspect winter liners to ensure they do not interfere with fit of headwear.

 - Do not draw the chin strap over the brim or peak of the headwear.